Comments from people who attended the webinar.

 Lots of people have strong opinions about men’s mental health, but how much of what they say is evidence-based?
 Martin and John have been working since 2010 to improve men’s mental health.
 Faced with ongoing rates of male suicide, crime, substance abuse and other issues, they realised that far too little of therapeutic value was being done.
 Over time they found some of the existing theories and practices designed to help men might even backfire.

-Attendees of this webinar will be being taught by experts who have led in this field for over a decade.
-Martin’s vast experience as a consultant clinical psychologist in the NHS and John’s experience as a researcher at UCL provided a unique combination of skills and insights that has resulted in some significant developments in the field, such as the creation of the Male Psychology Section of the British Psychological Society (BPS) in 2018, the hugely successful Palgrave Handbook of Male Psychology and Mental Health in 2019, and the BPS guidance on therapy for men in 2022.
+Attendees of this webinar will be taught by experts who have led in this field for over a decade.
+Martin’s vast experience as a consultant clinical psychologist in the NHS and John’s experience conducting research at UCL provided a unique combination of skills and insights that has resulted in some significant developments in the field, such as the creation of the Male Psychology Section of the British Psychological Society (BPS) in 2018, the hugely successful Palgrave Handbook of Male Psychology and Mental Health in 2019, and the BPS guidance on therapy for men in 2022.

-This webinar is ideal for anyone interested in helping men, whether those on the front line such as practitioners, therapists, charity workers, helplines as well as those responsible for designing materials and services for male help-seeking such as HR managers and team leaders.
+This webinar is ideal for anyone interested in helping men, whether those on the front line such as practitioners, therapists, charity workers, helplines workers, as well as those responsible for designing materials and services for to improve male help-seeking, such as HR managers and team leaders.
 The only requirement for attendance is a genuine interest in helping men.

 Webinar Presenters